julianofinck/Auto-Soil-Profile-Drawer/README.md

 #### What did you learn?
 > I learned how to automatise drawings on AutoCAD and that by running a ".py" from a ".bat" allows me to read any eventual error straight on screen.
 I developed this tool still in my first month of work and received a big compliment from my boss at the time.
 ---
-#### First time using this tool?
+#### FIRST TIME USING IT?
 1. "Let AutoCAD know where are the Hatches and the CTB (Color Dependent Plot Style)"\
 ```
 On AutoCAD, type "_OPTIONS", go to "Files"
     Under "Support File Search Path",
         add a new path to where the HATCES files are stored.
 (Padrao\HATCHES)
-    Under "Printer Support File Path > Plot Style Table Search Path",\
+    Under "Printer Support File Path > Plot Style Table Search Path",
-        add a new path to where the CTB file is stored.   (fica em PADRAO\PENA)\
+        add a new path to where the CTB file is stored.   (fica em PADRAO\PENA)
 ```
 2. Set your OS' list separator to ";"\
 ```